rveraldi/dynlbd/README.md

 ## configuration

-The scripts read its configuration from a YAML configuration file /etc/dynlbd.conf
+The program read its configuration from a YAML configuration file /etc/dynlbd.conf

 the configuration structure is the followin: